 Observers

-Heads of study are automatically observers in the study board.
+Heads of studies are automatically observers in the study board.
 In addition, the study board may decide to allow additional persons to be observers, e.g. student counsellors, administrative staff.
 Observers have the right to speak during meetings, but do not have the right to vote if a matter is put to a vote.

 Public meetings